October is National Fire Awareness Month

 After ensuring their safety, addressing the condition of your property is extremely important.
 Many home and building owners are unaware that the damage from a fire can still spread long after the flames are extinguished.
 The soot and smoke byproducts seep into the walls, flooring, and ceiling, coating it with a thick, oily residue known as etching and tarnishing.
 If not addressed right away, this damage can become permanent.

 Contacting a fire damage restoration company right away is crucial because doing so can save a great deal of time and money spent during the repairs process.
-One trusted name in the industry includes ServiceMaster.
 Their technicians are licensed, trained, and experienced to respond immediately to these disasters, arriving in a timely manner to restore the property to its original condition.

-Never hesitate to give your local ServiceMaster a call in the case of a fire or other property emergency.
+Never hesitate to give your local restoration company a call in the case of a fire or other property emergency.
 Their technicians are on standby 24/7 to answer your call.